 - Provide accurate information about medical resources available in your area

 - Assist with making appointments or filling out paperwork as needed

-- Develop a transportation plan to help the ex-prisoner get to appointments (may require becoming familiar with local bus routes/schedules)
+- Develop a transportation plan to help the ex-prisoner get to appointments (which may require becoming familiar with local bus routes/schedules)